mose/gandyndns/README.md

 -------------
 This is a hacky script I use for my own convenience, there is no guarantee it's gonna work for you.

-You can tune it to use some public service or some other wayt to retrieve your current IP address.
+You can tune it to use some public service or some other way to retrieve your current IP address.

+Just get the script and modify it as you want.
+That's just a script.

 Author
 ---------------